composer

 Dixieland from Outer Space

-Originally from my doctoral dissertation (a work for orchestra entitled "20 Minute Waltzes"), this piece was subtitled "In the manner of a (somewhat avant-garde) New Orleans-style jazz band".
-However, years later, I decided that the idea cried out for a fully zany, synthesized treatment.
-Thus, it now resides at Wild Whirled Music, where it is part of their cartoon / novelty / comedy CD.
-I've "defaced" the audio with dropouts to discourage unauthorized use.
+Originally from my doctoral dissertation (a work for orchestra entitled Twenty Minute Waltzes), this piece was subtitled "In the manner of a (somewhat avant-garde) New Orleans-style jazz band".
+However, years later, I decided that the idea cried out for this fully zany,

 Commercial Music